andreivo/CicadaProject/docs/pages/index.md

 The body of the Cicada DCP was designed with a simple yet functional concept to serve the most varied audiences, which allows its construction through <b>3D printing</b> or industrial processes such as plastic injection.

-The entire project was developed as a case study of method <b>Fault INtegration-Driven System Engineering (FIND-SE)</b>, an extension of Model-Based System Engineering (MBSE).
+The entire project was developed as a case study of <b>Fault & INtegration-Driven System Engineering (FIND-SE)</b>, a methodological approach to fault-tolerant systems engineering (SE).
+The approach extends the knowledge of Model-Based System Engineering (MBSE).
+It is based on the principle of guiding the developer in a design concerned with failures, and especially those related to interoperability in the system integration process, which must be tolerated and treated.
+FIND-SE's great advantage is the proposal of a new paradigm based on guiding development through a principle, the same concept used in the TDD (Test Driven Development) and BDD (Behavior Driven Development) techniques.

 For more details, see the section {% include doc.html name="Cicada DCP" path="gi/gi-index" %}.